 The “bearing weight” part is critical because it encourages the torn ligaments to heal and promotes ankle stability and balance, which all help you avoid recurring injury.

 We will also show you some exercises and stretches that will help the ankle heal while regaining strength and stability.

 This is an important part of the recovery process that shouldn’t be skipped if you want to avoid future sprains.

-Platelet Rich Plasma Injections (PRP) + Laser Treatment have also been effective in helping sprained ankles.
+Laser Treatment has also been effective in helping sprained ankles.

-Additionally our office can offer other regenerative medicine techniques to treat this problem, including our MLS pain laser treatments.
-These have shown to be effective in helping to bring blood flow and healing properties to the sprained ligaments, which generally do not have great blood supply
+Additionally our office can offer other modern medicinal techniques to treat this problem, including our MLS pain laser treatments.
+These have shown to be effective in helping to bring blood flow and healing properties to the sprained ligaments, which generally do not have great blood supply.

 1. To ease the pain and reduce inflammation soak your feet daily in RELAX.
 The lemongrass will soothe aching joints and minimize down time.